premnaath/SDCND-P5/writeup.md

 Firstly the region of interest is searched with a scale of 2 (which makes the window size to be 128x128 pixels).
 Please note that the HOG features are first extracted for the entire region of interest first and then the sliding window approach starts.
-The window slides with 75% overlap.
+The window slides with 87.5% overlap.
 For each window position, the already extracted HOG features are sampled accordingly.
 The spatial features and color histograms of the region within the sliding window are also extracted.
 This together now makes out feature vector.
 Now using the already trained classifier, a prection is made to check the existance of car inside the window.
 If the prediction turns to be true, then the window position is just appended to a list of valid windows.
-Now the window slides with 75% overlap to the next position and the same procedure repeats.
+Now the window slides with 87.5% overlap to the next position and the same procedure repeats.

+In addition to the above mentioned sliding window, two more sliding window techniques are added in order to more confidently detect cars in a frame.
+The first extended sliding window technique is added with a window dimension of 98x98 pixels and an overlap of around 66%.

+The second extended technique's window dimensions are 48x48 pixels with an overlap of 83%.
+The main reason for such a small sliding window dimension is to detect cars which are far from the go vehicle (as their aparent size would be small).

+The sliding windows defined by the above mentioned three dimensions are combined together as one list.

 **Procedure - Scales 2**
 The above procedure returns a set of probable boxes where the car exists.
 But